Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 This section provides an overview of Insomnia’s plugins, which can be used to extend the functionality of Insomnia.
 Plugins are commonly used when more advanced behavior is needed, like custom authentication mechanisms and complex workflows.

-You can also create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
+You can create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
 Generally, plugins do the following:

 * Add a custom template tag for rendering custom values
 * Define a hook that can do things like intercept requests and responses to add custom behavior